-1. Written plans that include processes for expanding the capacity of public health staff to respond to emergencies and collaborate with medical and emergency response partners to address the needs for the County's identified hazards.

-2. Demonstrated ability to initiate a public health response, manage incident command, deploy and return assets provided as part of an emergency response.

-- 3. Developed training programs for public health staff to support COVID-19 operations. - 4.
-Augmented public health workforce pipeline and improved ability to retain and sustain workforce. - 5.
-Enhanced capacity to investigate, report, and analyze communicable diseases in Pima County.

-6. Department participation in training, exercises, and testing of state and local emergency procedures and notification systems.
+- 1. Written plans that include processes for collaborating with public health, medical, and emergency response partners to address the needs for the County's identified hazards. - 2.
+Collaboration with agencies that serve functional-needs populations in Pima County, with written plans that address collaborative efforts for Medical Surge and Mass Care plans. - 3.
+Demonstrate the ability to accept, manage, and return assets provided as part of an emergency response. - 4.
+Investigation, reporting, and response to cases of infectious disease in Pima County. - 5.
+Outbreak investigations initiated within 24 hours of receipt of report. - 6.
+Department participation in training, exercises, and testing of state and local emergency procedures and notification systems.